 A Construction Certificate is defined under Section 6.4 of the Environmental Planning and Assessment Act 1979 as a certificate to the effect that work completed in accordance with specified plans and specifications or standards will comply with the requirements of the regulations.

 Who can issue a Construction Certificate?

-A Construction Certificate can be issued by either the Consent Authority or an Accredited Certifier.
-A consent authority can be a Council or the Minister for Urban Affairs and Planning.
+A Construction Certificate can be issued by a Certifying Authority.
+A certifying authority can be a Council or the Minister for Urban Affairs and Planning.

 When is a Construction Certificate required?